Kabi Nazrul Government College

-Kabi Nazrul Government College (KNGC) is a governmental college located in Luxmibazar, Dhaka, the capital of Bangladesh.
+Kabi Nazrul Government College (Dhaka Central University Attached: Kabi Nazrul Government College, Dhaka) informally known as KNGC is a governmental college located in Luxmibazar, Dhaka, the capital of Bangladesh.
 It was formerly known as Govt.
 Kabi Nazrul College.

 It offers higher secondary education (HSC) as well as bachelor's degree and master's degree programmes.
 Its former name was Mohasania Madrasa.
 The name of the institution has been changed four times, the current name is "Kabi Nazrul Govt.
 College."
 It was affiliated with the University of Dhaka from February 2017 to January 2025.

 History

 In 1874, Mohasania Madrasah was established by a grant from the Mohsin Fund.
 It was built on the model of Calcutta Alia Madrasah (now Aliah University).
 The institute was later known as Dhaka Madrasah.
 In 1915, it became Dhaka High Madrasah.
 In 1916, the Anglo-Persian department became a separate school named Dhaka Government Muslim High School.

 After the establishment of University of Dhaka in 1921, the school was upgraded to a college and renamed Islamia Intermediate College.
 In 1968, the college section was named Government College Dhaka and was given its current name in 1972.